See, Play and Learn

 - Heart Conditions and Pregnancy: Know the Risks (Mayo Foundation for Medical Education and Research) Also in Spanish

-- Heart Disease in Hispanic Women (American Heart Association)
+- Heart Disease in Hispanic Women (American Heart Association) Also in Spanish

 - Menopause and Heart Disease (American Heart Association)

 - Coronary Artery Dissection: Not Just a Heart Attack (American Heart Association)

 - Heart Attack and Women (Department of Health and Human Services, Office on Women's Health) Also in Spanish

 - Women and Heart Disease (Centers for Disease Control and Prevention)